Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: Preliminaries

 \subsection{Reversible DNN Watermarking Basics}

-Like static DNN watermarking \cite{uchida2017embedding,li2021survey}, reversible DNN watermarking also embeds the watermark into the weights of the DNN model.
-Such weights are determined during the training phase and assume fixed values that do not depend on the input of the network.
+Reversible deep neural network (DNN) watermarking involves the embedding of a watermark into the weights of a DNN model in a manner that allows for its extraction without any permanent modifications or loss of information.
+This reversible embedding process is analogous to static DNN watermarking, where the watermark is embedded directly into the network weights during the training phase \cite{uchida2017embedding,li2021survey}.
+However, reversible watermarking techniques ensure that the original weights can be perfectly recovered after the watermark is extracted.

-The mathematical model can be described as follows.
-Let $\mathbf{W}$ be the whole weights in a general trained DNN model.
-For the watermark embedding, appropriate weights in $\mathbf{W}$ are selected by a location sequence $\mathbf{c}$ guided by a clue/key $cl$, which builds a cover sequence $\mathbf{s}$.
-To embed the information sequence $\mathbf{m}$ into $\mathbf{s}$, as well as ensuring the subsequent correct extraction, one should judiciously design the following triplet:
+The mathematical model for reversible DNN watermarking can be described as follows.
+Let $\mathbf{W}$ denote the set of all weights in a trained DNN model.
+During watermark embedding, specific weights from $\mathbf{W}$ are selected based on a location sequence $\mathbf{c}$ guided by a clue or key $cl$, resulting in a cover sequence $\mathbf{s}$.
+The information sequence $\mathbf{m}$ is then embedded into $\mathbf{s}$ using a carefully designed embedding function $\textrm{Emb}(\cdot)$, resulting in the watermarked sequence $\mathbf{s}_w$.